Are Republicans more Sexually Deviant than Democrats?

 To determine how to proceed, you need to find out how advanced their disorder is.
 This is important because it provides you with a better picture of what your partner is going through.
 If their condition wasn’t that advanced in the past, it means that there is a high chance they could manage it on their own and didn’t want to burden you with it.

 But as a mental illness progresses in severity, it gets harder to hide.
-For example, it might be harder for someone to hide their schizophrenia in its the acute stage than in other moments, because that’s when its symptoms are most active.
+For example, it might be harder for someone to hide their schizophrenia in its the active or acute stage than in other moments, because that’s when its symptoms are most active.
 If your significant other is struggling with this particular disorder, they might have chosen to reveal it now because it became impossible to manage.

 How Long Have You Been Together?